paulfoley/Udacity_Nanodegree-Data_Analyst/Bay_Area_Bike_Share-Analysis/README.md

 city in the bike share program.

 ### Analysis Files

-* `Bay_Area_Bike_Share-Analysis.ipynb` - Main project file, an IPython Notbook that contains the analysis for the project
+* `Bay_Area_Bike_Share-Analysis.ipynb` - Main project file, an IPython Notbook that contains the analysis for the project.

 * `babs_datacheck.py`; `babs_visualizations.py` - Additional scripts for checking data wrangling, reporting of basic statistics, and creation of exploratory bar charts and histograms.

 ### Opening the Jupyter Notebook

 The project `Bay_Area_Bike_Share-Analysis.ipynb` can be read using a Jupyter Notebook.
 There's also an HTML version `Bay_Area_Bike_Share-Analysis.html` included.

 * Download the `Bay_Area_Bike_Share-Analysis.ipynb`